smallrye/jandex/README.md

 ## Downloading Jandex

 Jandex artifacts can be [downloaded off of maven central](http://search.maven.org/#browse%7C1278342764).

+## Reporting issues

+Issues can be reported in the [Jandex JIRA Project](https://issues.jboss.org/browse/JANDEX),

+## Getting Help

+Post to the [WildFly user forums for help] (https://developer.jboss.org/en/wildfly?view=discussions).

 ## Creating a Persisted Index Using the CLI